tribolil/afasimakker/README.md

 ## A Danish Rehabilitation Tool for People with Aphasia <br/>
-This project, named _Afasimakker_ (meaning aphasia buddy in Danish), is based on this [template](https://github.com/openai/openai-assistants-quickstart) and modified.
-The template uses the OpenAI [Assistants API](https://platform.openai.com/docs/assistants/overview) with [Next.js](https://nextjs.org/docs).
+This project, named _Afasimakker_ (meaning aphasia buddy in Danish), is based on a modified [template](https://github.com/openai/openai-assistants-quickstart) that utilises the OpenAI [Assistants API](https://platform.openai.com/docs/assistants/overview) with [Next.js](https://nextjs.org/docs).

 ### Interface
-The template is accessed locally.
-The template was modified to allow users to access five different categories from the home page, in which each category routes to a specific assistant as seen in the photo below.
+The template is accessed locally and was modified to enable users to access five different categories from the home page.
+Each category routes to a specific assistant as depicted in the photo below.
 In `app\page.tsx` the routing to each category is defined.

 ![Skærmbillede (176)](https://github.com/user-attachments/assets/34bee224-e725-43f7-94b9-4fd3da91bdbd)